-The following list contains an abbreviated definition of certain capitalized terms used in this Base Offering Circular, in Offering Circular Supplements and in SMBS Trust Agreements for any Series.
-These definitions will apply unless otherwise specified in the text of the Base Offering Circular or an Offering Circular Supplement.
-The SMBS Trust Agreement may contain a more complete definition of certain of the terms defined herein, and reference should be made to the applicable SMBS Trust Agreement for more complete definitions of all the terms.
+The following list contains an abbreviated definition of certain capitalized terms used in this SMBS Base Offering Circular, in the related Offering Circular Supplement and in the related SMBS Trust Agreement for any Series.
+These definitions will apply unless otherwise specified in the text of this SMBS Base Offering Circular or an Offering Circular Supplement.
+The related SMBS Trust Agreement may contain a more complete definition of certain of the terms defined herein, and reference should be made to the applicable SMBS Trust Agreement for more complete definitions of all the terms.